-The following guest post is courtesy of Binary.com Founder and CEO Jean-Yves Sireau.
+The following article was written by Binary.com Founder and CEO Jean-Yves Sireau.

 Many firms consider utilizing traditional stock markets and investment banks to produce an Initial Public Offering (IPO) through the sale of stock in order to drive growth and develop an investor base that can benefit by the company’s long-term success.
 It’s a funding method that’s been around for decades, and provides companies with instant brand and financial market exposure as well as a pool of capital for growth and investment.

 The steady and impressive success of blockchain technology over the past few years has spurred numerous firms to look at a new way of financing their goals – the ICO, or Initial Coin Offering.

 In a traditional IPO, investors are offered company stock, often at an attractive entry price point.
 After the initial sale, the shares of the firm are traded on a stock exchange such as the London Stock Exchange Group (LSEG) or The New York Stock Exchange (NYSE).
 These markets pre-date blockchain technologies and are a fundamentally different in many respects.